-Rattled world 'at war' with coronavirus
+Rattled world 'at war' with coronavirus as cases pass 200,000

 There was particular alarm in Italy, which has experienced an unusually high death rate - 2,503 from 31,506 cases - and was calling on student and retired doctors to help an overwhelmed health service.

-Around the world, rich and poor alike saw lives turned upside-down as events were cancelled, shops stripped, workplaces emptied, streets deserted, schools shut and travel minimized.
+Around the world, rich and poor alike saw lives turned upside down as events were canceled, shops stripped, workplaces emptied, streets deserted, schools shut and travel minimized.

-“Cleanliness is important - but here it’s not easy,” said Marcelle Diatta, a 41-year-old mother of four in Senegal where announcements rang from loudspeakers urging people to wash hands but water was often cut off in her suburb.
+“Cleanliness is important, but here it’s not easy,” said Marcelle Diatta, a 41-year-old mother of four in Senegal, where announcements rang from loudspeakers urging people to wash hands but water was often cut off in her suburb.

-The crisis has created a wave of solidarity in some countries, with neighbours, families and colleagues coming together to look after the most needy, including dropping supplies at the doors of those forced to stay indoors.
+The crisis has created a wave of solidarity in some countries, with neighbors, families and colleagues coming together to look after the most needy, including dropping supplies at the doors of those forced to stay inside.

-Around Spain, applause and the banging of pots ring out in evenings at 8 p.m. as self-isolated neighbours express gratitude to health services.
+Around Spain, applause and the banging of pots ring out in evenings at 8 p.m. as self-isolated neighbors express gratitude to health services.
 In several countries, stores began reserving special times for elderly shoppers.

+The United States sent its two military hospital ships - Comfort and Mercy - to the New York harbor and the West Coast, while the Swedish military is setting up a field hospital near Stockholm.

+U.S. President Donald Trump said on Wednesday the country was on wartime footing and invoked special powers through the Defense Production Act to rapidly expand manufacturing of masks and protective equipment.

-Spooked by a seemingly inevitable global recession, rich nations are unleashing billions of dollars in stimulus to economies, aid to health services, loans to tottering businesses, and help for individuals fearful for mortgages and other routine payments.
+Spooked by a seemingly inevitable global recession, rich nations are unleashing billions of dollars in stimulus to bolster economies, aid health services, provide loans to tottering businesses, and help individuals with mortgages and other routine payments.

-Extra cash from governments and central banks failed to calm markets: stocks and oil prices reeled again, with European shares down nearly 5% to approach seven-year lows.
+Extra cash from governments and central banks failed to calm markets: stocks and oil prices reeled again, with European shares down nearly 5% to approach seven-year lows and major U.S. indexes off by 7%

-Taking their cue from the waning of the coronavirus in China, where it emerged at the end of last year, optimists predict a bounce back once the epidemic also passes its peak elsewhere - hoped to be within months.
+Taking their cue from the waning of the coronavirus in China, where it emerged late last year, optimists predict a bounce back once the epidemic also passes its peak elsewhere - hoped to be within months.

 Pessimists are factoring in the possibility of recurring outbreaks and years of pain, some even whispering comparisons with the Great Depression of the 1930s.